tcastal/dondada/menu/DATASTORY.md

 ## Introduction

 <div style="text-align: justify;">
 We will try to understand which beer styles are popular, but also factors that favored their popularity.
 To do so, we will use data from two major rating websites from the Beeriverse, <a href="https://www.beeradvocate.com/" target="_blank">BeerAdvocate</a> and <a href="https://www.ratebeer.com/" target="_blank">RateBeer</a>.
-These websites populate the Beeriverse with more than 100 beer styles, thousands of beers and millions of reviews.
+These websites populate the Beeriverse with more than 100 beer styles, tho"pilss of beers and millions of reviews.
 The reviews span from the early 2000’s to 2017 and consist of grades given by the reviewer and an optional text describing their opinion.
 </div>

 ## What styles of beers are popular?